i2p/i2p.i2p/installer/resources/checklist.md

     - Entry href should be the in-net link to the release blog post
   - `tx push --use-git-timestamps -s`
   - `git commit`
+  - Weblate admin pulls from Github and announces

-2. Write the draft blog post and push to Transifex:
+2. Write the draft blog post, check in

   - Checkout i2p.www branch
   - Write draft release announcement - see i2p2www/blog/README for instructions
     - Top content should be the same as the news entry
   - `tx push --use-git-timestamps -s -r I2P.website_blog`
   - `git commit`
+  - Github CI auto-translates

-3. Make announcement on Transifex asking for news translation
+3. Weblate admin makes announcement asking for news translation

 4. Tickets: Check if any blocker or critical tickets for this release remain open;
    get them fixed and closed, or reclassified.